Dick Dupuis

-Richard Dupuis (born September 2, 1942) is a former professional Canadian football player in the Canadian Football League (CFL).
+Richard Dupuis (born September 2, 1942) is a Canadian former professional football player in the Canadian Football League (CFL).

 Dupuis played college football at the University of Notre Dame.

 He played defensive back for the Calgary Stampeders for three years before joining Edmonton and playing 9 years for the Edmonton Eskimos from 1965 to 1976.
 He won two West All-Star selections at defensive back while with Edmonton (1971 and 1972) and one CFL All-Star in 1971.